 Analytical Chemistry

-Analytical chemistry experts at NCATS support research throughout the Center, across NIH and with other partners.
-Primarily focused on small molecule analysis and purification, their state-of-the-art laboratory has a wide variety of instrumentation for medicinal, synthetic and analytical chemistry to support early-stage chemical development.
+We support research primarily focused on small molecule analysis and purification.
+Our state-of-the-art laboratory has a wide variety of instrumentation for medicinal, synthetic and analytical chemistry to support early-stage chemical development.

 Capabilities